The Top Nutrients This Anxiety Expert Wants You To Eat Every Day

 Working strategically with nutrients that balance neurotransmitter production, release tension and stress hormone impact, and support the gut can reduce anxiety in two ways.
 Therapeutic nutrients can support a sense of inner calm and less excitatory reactions physiologically to anxiety while also promoting satiety and reducing cravings, thus preventing the consumption of foods that perpetuate imbalance.
 Aim to consume these nutrients on a daily basis to claim your sense of mellow, and you may even find synergistic impact on overall health:

 Magnesium is the ultimate chill pill.
 It works directly at the HPA-axis to suppress cortisol and adrenal output, two of the body's "stress hormones."
 It works by reducing the release of the adrenal stimulating hormone ACTH (adrenocorticotropic hormone) from the pituitary.
 Plus, it has the unique ability to cross the blood-brain barrier, serving as gatekeeper to stress responders and blocking the entrance of stress hormones into the brain.
-Magnesium deficiency is associated with increased anxiety, so it's important to keep levels in check.
+Magnesium deficiency is associated with increased anxiety2, so it's important to keep levels in check.

 Foods to eat for magnesium: